sigsegv-mvm/mvm-reversed/README.md

 Things that are not related to MvM, especially including things that can be found in the public Source SDK, are omitted.

-This project is currently based on the October 2, 2015 revision of Team Fortress 2.
+This project is currently based on the 20151007a revision of Team Fortress 2 (October 7, 2015 @ 00:35:00 UTC).

 ## Goals
 * Better understanding of how the NextBot AI system works